 - Have I encountered prejudice in such a way?

 - Was I the cause of this prejudice?

-- Do I know anyone who has suffered in silence because of the negative perception around mental health?
+- Do I know anyone who has suffered in silence because of the negative perception of mental health?

-- Have my actions had a negative impact on another person’s health and wellbeing?
+- Have my actions hurt another person’s health and well-being?

 - How can I shift my thinking or behaviour so that I can help break down this stigma?

 Mental Health Myth #1: “There’s nothing wrong with you.
 It’s all in your head.”

 As discussed above, when it comes to physical trauma and illness, we’re more accepting because we can see the physical signs and symptoms.
 But when someone has a mental illness and summons the courage to talk to us, we’re quick to dismiss this as “It’s all in your head” or, “There’s nothing wrong with you.”
 This could not be further from the truth.
 Mental illness is real, the struggle is real.

 This ignorance is further compounded by the fact that in many developing countries and Eastern cultures, including the Indian subcontinent, mental illness is not recognised as an illness.
 In some cultures, the term ”mental health’ is a foreign concept and ‘mental illness’ is a made-up illness.
 Being the multicultural country that we are, it’s not uncommon to encounter such cultural perceptions and barriers to care in Australia too.
 Education and building awareness are critical to shifting these perceptions.

 Mental illness is not a figment of someone’s imagination, nor is it a sign of weakness.
 According to WHO, approximately 3,000 people die of suicide daily globally and it’s the second most leading cause of death in 15-29 year olds.
 By accepting that mental illness is a real illness we will also help eliminate self-stigma borne from this dangerous thought process.